VIC.GOV.AU | Policy and Advisory Library

 Details

-Requirements for student reporting in Victorian government schools are defined with reference to:
+The requirements for student reporting in Victorian government schools are defined with reference to:

 Reporting to parents/carers

-• an age-related scale is not required for all other curriculum areas, including EAL, and for students with disability and/or additional needs.
+• an age-related scale is not required for all other curriculum areas, including EAL, nor for students with disability and/or additional needs.
 In these cases, another kind of five-point scale must be used (for example, a scale developed around learning goals, learning dimensions or expected progress)

 • more than one scale may be used for the same learning area or capability.
 For example, Science may include a scale against learning goals as well as the required age-related scale.